Waffle-free practical tips to increase your EQ

 – JM Pressner

-The ebooklet comes in three formats to suit your choice of reading device:
+The ebooklet comes in two formats to suit your choice of reading device:

-- .epub for Nook, Kobo, and iBooks app
+- .epub for Kindle, Nook, Kobo, and iBooks app

 - .pdf for Windows (Adobe reader) and Mac (Preview or Adobe Reader)